reimerp/zigbee/_zigbee/Sonoff_ZBBridge.md

 Download [tasmota-zbbridge](https://github.com/arendst/Tasmota/blob/firmware/firmware/tasmota/tasmota-zbbridge.bin?raw=true), a unique binary built specifically for ZBBridge and flash it using your favorite flashing software.

+For use with `esptool` and a esplink I used RST (which seems to be a rerverted DTR) on E_RST.
+Z_RST had to be tied to GND, since the zigbee device seems to interfere with the flash traffic.

 When the ZbBridge is flashed with Tasmota, **disconnect all breadboard wires** and power the board using its USB port with a 5V 1A power supply.
 Configure Wi-Fi [over Tasmota AP](https://tasmota.github.io/docs/Getting-Started/#using-web-ui) (you cannot configure the device over serial with this binary).
 After it is connected to your network access the webUI again.

 ## Flash Zigbee module